conan-io/docs/reference/config_files/profiles.rst

     the recommended approach for all scenarios.
 This API is internal to Conan and is only exposed for profile and *global.conf* rendering.
 It's advised to use it judiciously.

-Conan also injects the ``detect_api`` to the jinja rendering context.
-With it, it's possible to use Conan's auto-detection capabilities directly within profile Jinja templates.
+Conan also injects ``detect_api`` to the jinja rendering context.
+With it, it's possible to use Conan's auto-detection capabilities directly within Jinja profile templates.
 This provides a way to dynamically determine certain settings based on the environment.

-The ``detect_api`` can be invoked within the Jinja template of a profile.
+``detect_api`` can be invoked within the Jinja template of a profile.
 For instance, to detect the operating system and architecture, you can use:

 .. code-block:: jinja